Classical Prolog modes

 Author(s): Manuel Hermenegildo.

-This package defines a number of modes which are frequently useful in programs when describing predicates, e.g., via pred assertions.
+This package defines a number of modes which are frequently useful in programs when describing predicates, e.g., via pred assertions (or doccomments, see below).
 They correspond to the modes used in many classical Prolog texts and code as documentation, with some additions.
-However, these modes are actually syntactic sugar for assertions, that can be checked either statically or dynamically.
+In Ciao these modes are actually syntactic sugar for assertions, so that they can be checked either statically or dynamically.
 Note that some of these modes use the same symbol as one of the basicmodes and isomodes packages (see Some basic Prolog modes and ISO-Prolog modes) but have in some cases subtly different meaning.

 As an example, the following declaration: